When calculating pressure, it’s important to know two things:

 |Area||A||Metres squared or centimetres squared||m² or cm²|

 In this example, we will look at drawing pins.
-Which are flat-headed pins that are used for attaching paper to a wall or another surface.
+These are flat-headed pins used for attaching paper to a wall or another surface.

 As pressure is equal to force over area, when you apply force to the broad side of a drawing pin, that same amount of force is applied to the wall through the sharp point of the pin.
 However, the pressure exerted on your finger (when you push the pin) from the broad side is less than the sharp point.
-This means you won’t injure yourself, as the surface area is greater.
+This means you are less likely to injure yourself, as the surface area is greater.

 Calculate the pressure on the thumb and the wall when pushing a drawing pin into a wall.
-While taking into account the following information:
+Taking into account the following information:

 The less density the air has, the less air pressure there will be and the more density the air has, the more pressure there will be.
 This pressure can change with altitude.
 It is important to remember: